Stuart Forster travels to Zell am See-Kaprun and meets leading chefs at the inaugural Festival of Alpine Cuisine in Austria’s Salzburgerland.

 The train journey between Salzburg’s central station and Zell am See also takes approximately 90 minutes.

 Flying to Munich Airport and transferring to road or rail is another option for reaching Zell am See.
-It’s two-and-a-half hours’ drive between the two if the roads are clear.
-The rail journey between the central stations of Salzburg and Munich takes around one hour 45 minutes.
+It’s a two-and-a-half-hour drive between the two if the roads are clear.
+The rail journey between the central stations of Salzburg and Munich takes around one hour and 45 minutes.